CarmeTeam/Carme-Docu/UserDoc/readme.md

 ### What is *Carme* ?

 ### NOTE
 This document is a generic *Carme* ducumentation.
-All images show the reference system at IWTM - individual *Carme* installations might vary in apperance and functionality.
+All images show the reference system at ITWM - individual *Carme* installations might vary in apperance and functionality.
 Please also refer to the local documentation.

 ### Basic Usage
 After logging into a *Carme* system, users will see the following basic home screen